 Joint management usually involves Aboriginal people who have a cultural association with a park getting involved in park management and/or advising on its management.

-A joint management arrangement can be negotiated with Aboriginal communities for any reserve category managed by the National Parks and Wildlife Service (NPWS), part of the Office of Environment and Heritage (OEH).
+A joint management arrangement can be negotiated with Aboriginal communities for any reserve category managed by the National Parks and Wildlife Service, part of the Department of Planning and Environment.
 This includes national parks, state conservation areas, regional parks, nature reserves, karst conservation reserves and Aboriginal areas.

 - cover one park